 Even more frustrating: they FINALLY deign to call it John Carter of Mars in the last ten seconds of the film.
 Oy gevalt!

 I wonder if the fact that it was prominently labeled as a Disney movie hurt it as well?
 Some still dismiss Disney films as kiddie fare and avoid them like the plague.
-Maybe it would have been better if they'd distributed it under their Touchstone Pictures brand, to disguise the fact that it came from the House of Mouse?
+Maybe it would have been better if they'd distributed it under their Touchstone Pictures brand (if they're even still around), to disguise the fact that it came from the House of Mouse?

 The plot of the film revolves around John Carter (natch), a former Confederate soldier who in 1868 is somehow transported to the planet Barsoom, better known to us as Mars.
 There he becomes embroiled in several conflicts between the various Martian races.
 If you've seen even one sci-fi movie in your life, you will not be surprised to find out that Mr. Carter unites the warring parties and becomes the champion of Barsoom.